dineshchaudhari8181-png/sentiment-service/README.md

 - Node.js 18+
 - A Slack app with Interactivity enabled and a message shortcut pointing to this service
 - Slack scopes: `commands`, `chat:write`, `conversations.history`, `conversations.replies`, `reactions:read`, `views:write`
-- Optional: Google Gemini API key if you want the fallback sentiment scoring
+- Optional: Google Gemini API key if you want the fallback sentiment scoring (a practice key/model are already hardcoded in `src/config.js`, but you should override them with your own for real projects)

 ### Setup